Maybe because I didn't light it till two o'clock, but whatever.

 I appreciate that.

-I believe uh that Roger Goodell and his current NFL problems are the problems of the NFL is a classic case of liberals and the media devouring their own or throwing them under the bus as soon as one cause Trump's another.
+Yes, I believe that Roger Goodell and his current NFL problems or the problems of the NFL is a classic case of liberals and the media devouring their owner, throwing them under the bus as soon as one cause trumps another.

 And I think Roger Goodell has only himself to blame on this one.

-I mean, they've had you know domestic violence going on forever in the NFL, as purported by the media.
+Well, I think the twist is, is in the original sentencing of Ray Rice, I mean, they've had, you know, domestic violence going on forever in the NFL, as purported by the media.

 Well, but they've never had a policy for it.